-There are many tea recipes which are quick and easy to make, including today’s recipe, Eccles Cakes.
-Not really a cake, but a puff pastry pocket filled with currants and mixed peel.
-If you are a stickler for tradition, this is a great recipe to give authenticity to your tea tray.
+There are many Afternoon Tea recipes that are quick and easy to make, including these lovely Eccles Cakes.
+Not really a cake, but a delicious pastry pocket filled with currants and mixed peel.
+Simplify the recipe by using prepared puff pastry.
+This is a great recipe to give authenticity to your tea tray.
 If you watch Coronation Street they are always served at Roy’s Rolls.

 - 1 package butter puff pastry

 - 2 tbsp. butter or applesauce to reduce fate

 - 3 tbsp. brown sugar (or sugar substitute)

 - Preheat your oven to 425F.

 - In a medium saucepan, combine the sugar and applesauce and cook over a medium heat for a few minutes until mixed together.
 Remove from the heat and add the add currants, candied peel and nutmeg.

 - On a lightly-floured surface, roll the pastry thinly if it does not already come pre-rolled, and cut into rounds of about ¼” thickness and 4 in diameter.
 I use my crumpet rings as a cookie cutter.

 - Place 1-2 teaspoons of filling in the center of each circle.

 - Dampen the edges of the pastry with a little cold water and draw the edges together over the fruit and pinch to seal.